 The purpose of the classroom visitation is to describe performance in such a way that teaching may be enhanced or improved.
 The observation report should be used to develop and reinforce positive teaching behaviors.

-The division head, program director, coordinator, or full-time faculty mentor may conduct observations.
-Where possible, those individuals who receive release time to perform these duties would conduct the observations.
-For those observations performed by the full-time faculty mentor, a holistic observation instrument may be used to serve as an observation guide and as a means to record teaching behaviors.
-If deemed appropriate, the full-time faculty mentor may suggest that the division head perform follow-up observations.
-The written observation report will be submitted to the adjunct faculty member and the division head, but will not be attached to the evaluation document.
-Instead the division head will include a summary of classroom observations on the evaluation form.
+The division dean, program director, coordinator, or full-time faculty mentor may conduct observations.
+A holistic observation instrument may be used to serve as an observation guide and as a means to record teaching behaviors.
+If deemed appropriate, follow-up observations may be conducted.
+The written observation report will be submitted to the adjunct faculty member and the division dean, but will not be attached to the evaluation document.
+Instead the division dean will include a summary of instructional observations on the evaluation form.

-The division head may request to review a portfolio of materials used by the adjunct faculty in a particular course.
+The division dean may request to review material used by the adjunct faculty in a particular course.
 This portfolio may include the course syllabus, supplemental teaching materials, and tests.